GrimStride/UCH-Notepad/README.md

 - Level thumbnail displayer.

 ## FAQ
-- Q: vcruntime140.dll is missing.
+- Q: vcruntime140.dll is missing/The program is not opening.

   A: Download Visual C++ Redistributable for Visual Studio 2015 or 2017 here: https://aka.ms/vs/16/release/vc_redist.x64.exe